 Ms. Mathuranthagi Sivanesarajah MSc.
 Eng.
 Candidate (Geotechnical Engineering), University of Peradeniya |

-Colloid Facilitated Transport of Agrochemicals in CKDu affected areas in Sri Lanka | Sri Lanka is highly affected by Chronic Kidney Disease unknown etiology (CKDu) especially the North Central
+Sri Lanka is highly affected by Chronic Kidney Disease unknown etiology (CKDu) especially the North Central

 Province (NCP).
 There has been much less studies based on Colloid Facilitated Transport (CFT) of